 - Slouching to minimize contact with hot chair surfaces

-- Tension from constantly adjusting position to find cool spots
+- Tension from constantly shifting position to find cooler spots

 Summer Travel: A Recipe for Back Pain